 Summertime means playing outside all day long; when we’re in our yard, my kids are all about sidewalk chalk!
-Even though we’re having fun in the sun, I can’t help but sneak in learning through play.
-Sidewalk chalk activities are an efficient way to practice reading in an kinesthetic way!
+While having fun in the sun, we can sneak in learning through play.
+Sidewalk chalk activities are an efficient way to practice speaking and reading Chinese in an kinesthetic way!

 Benefits of learning Chinese with sidewalk chalk activities